Drug Substitutions in Drug Rehabs

 The Narconon Method of Providing Drug Treatment

-Instead of substitute drugs, improved life skills and better mental and emotional clarity are used.
-A key component in providing this clarity is The Narconon New Life Detoxification.
+A key component in providing this clarity is the Narconon New Life Detoxification.
 This is a sauna-based program that uses moderate exercise and generous doses of nutritional supplements to enable a body to flush out residues of drug use that are attracted to the fatty tissues of the body.
 Given the right support, the body can dislodge these residues.
 The result is brighter, clearer thinking, an improved outlook on life, and reduced cravings.

 Life Skills Improve One’s Chances of Staying Sober

-If someone you care about is struggling with addiction to illicit drugs, prescription drugs or alcohol, find out how the Narconon program can help put the problems behind him or her and help create a new, productive life.
+If someone you care about is struggling with addiction to illicit drugs, prescription drugs or alcohol, find out how the Narconon program can help put the problems behind them and help create a new, productive life.